seandavidrobbins/eardrvm_ui/README.md

 # nitPIC
 ##### a photosharing app
-(not that there arent a crap ton already)
+(not that there arent already a crap ton)

 ---